ripley2459/craftorium/wiki/Veins.md

 The `addSubstances` method will determine which substances are present in the vein and in what quantity.

+Adding a substance without calling `veinMember()` on the said substance will crash your game.

 ### Example of creating a vein

 ```ZenScript